Safe Connectivity Maintenance of Underactuated Multi-Agent Networks in Dynamic Oceanic Environments: Simulation Study

 \subsection{Discussion}

-It is clear that \ac{HJR-Flocking} outperforms \ac{HJR-Reactive} and the \ac{HJR}-Baseline in terms of connectivity metrics.
-Interestingly, \ac{HJR-Flocking} leads to a slightly higher collision rate in Table \ref{tab:results} than \ac{HJR-Reactive}.
-We believe that it is mainly due to two reasons: (1) In \ac{HJR-Reactive} the expected risk of collisions is inherently lower as each agent can achieve connectivity with a maximum amount of two other agents while \ac{HJR-Flocking} achieves a similar structure to a lattice configuration \cite{olfati-saberFlockingMultiAgentDynamic2006} (2) In our example, all agents navigate to the same target, which also increases the risk of collisions, as it is a common implicit regularizer.
-We expect improvement in terms of collision rate for application to autonomous \ac{ASV}s, where each agent maximizes an objective along it's trajectory \cite{killer_CDC2023}.
-The discrepancy between the performance trade-off with each agent target reaching objective $d_{min}\left(\mathcal{T}\right)$ in Table \ref{tab:results} is less noticeable in the (FC-HC) setting, since the \ac{HJR} performance is also degraded because of the stochastic error when planning on forecasts \cite{wiggert_etal_CDC2022}.
+It is clear that \ac{mt-HJR-LISIC} outperforms \ac{mt-HJR-RC} and the \ac{mt-HJR-B} in terms of connectivity metrics.
+Interestingly, \ac{mt-HJR-LISIC} leads to a slightly higher collision rate in Table \ref{tab:results} than \ac{mt-HJR-RC}.
+We believe that it is mainly due to two reasons: (1) In \ac{mt-HJR-RC}, the expected risk of collisions is inherently lower as each agent can achieve connectivity with a maximum amount of two other agents \cite{pereiraDecentralizedMotionPlanning} while \ac{mt-HJR-LISIC} achieves a similar structure to a lattice configuration \cite{olfati-saberFlockingMultiAgentDynamic2006} (2) In our example, all agents navigate to the same target, which also increases the risk of collisions, as it is a common implicit regularizer.
+We expect improvement in collision rate for application to autonomous \ac{ASV}s, where each agent maximizes an objective along its trajectory \cite{killer_CDC2023}.
+The discrepancy between the performance trade-off with each agent target reaching objective $d_{min}\left(\mathcal{T}\right)$ in Table \ref{tab:results} is less noticeable in the (FC-HC) setting, since the \ac{mt-HJR} performance is also degraded because of the stochastic error when planning on forecasts \cite{wiggert_etal_CDC2022}.